Chief Executive Officer

-Aaron Burnett is the President of Wheelhouse.
+Aaron Burnett is the CEO of Wheelhouse.
 His more than two decades of marketing experience has been defined by an early realization: that conventional, mercenary business as usual brings little joy or fulfillment.
 Instead, Aaron has spent over two decades cultivating and experimenting with an unconventional set of values focused on helpfulness and generosity.
 It’s a story told through proven performance, such as:

 - The successful invention and development of a telecommunications platform